• Skip to main content

 If the answer involves any hesitation, a vague memory of doing something with an external drive in 2022, or the phrase “I think it’s set to automatic,” you are in very good company and also in a mildly precarious position.

 Backups are one of those things that feel fine until they’re not fine, at which point they become the most important thing in the world.
-The businesses that learn this the easy way are the ones who set up proper, verified, off-site backups before anything goes wrong.
+This matters even more with desktop software, where your QuickBooks, Act!, and QuoteWerks data often lives on a single office machine or server.
+The businesses that learn this the easy way set up proper, verified, off-site backups before anything goes wrong.
 The ones who learn it the hard way have a much better story to tell, but the story is not fun to live through.

 The real cost of DIY IT